mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 - `'date'`
 - `'dateTime'`
 - `'boolean'`
-- `'select'`
+- `'singleSelect'`

 To apply a column type, you need to define the type property in your column definition.
-If the column is `type: 'select'` you also need to set the `valueOptions` property in that column definition.
+If the column is `type: 'singleSelect'` you also need to set the `valueOptions` property in that column definition.

 {{"demo": "pages/components/data-grid/columns/ColumnTypesGrid.js", "bg": "inline"}}